92Shields/ConveyorBeltChallenge/README.md

 I have assumed that the conveyor belt will begin empty and therefore begin by a new item moving along the line to be processed.

 ##Running the solution
 There is a folder at the solution level named "Solution Items".
-This contains the executable file produced from the project.
+This contains the executable file produced from the project to run in a Windows environment.
 Simply run the file and a cli interface will open and prompt you for your input.

 Alternatively, if you have visual studio and .Net 8 installed, you can build that file.
 Right click the "ConveyorBeltChallenge" project and select "Publish".